-If you recently bought a 4K Ultra HD television — or you’re thinking about scooping one up soon — you will inevitably find yourself on the hunt for 4K UHD content to enjoy (read: show it off) in all of its sweet, eye-popping glory.
+If you recently bought a 4K Ultra HD television — or you’re thinking about scooping one up — you’ll find yourself on the hunt for the best 4K content to enjoy (and show off) in all of its sweet, eye-popping glory.

 We’ve got a classic mix of good and bad news for you.
-The good news is the 4K Ultra HD content pipeline has transitioned from a trickle to a steady flow, and in the next couple of years, it’s going to be more like a rushing river.
-The bad news is that, for now, some of these sources will be exclusive to certain TV brands or streaming devices.
-There is also the issue of HDR (high dynamic range), which offers greater color depth and epic contrast, but isn’t supported via every source.
+The good news is the 4K Ultra HD content pipeline has transitioned from a trickle to a steady flow, and in the next few years it’s going to be more like a rushing river.
+The bad news is that, for now, some of these sources will be exclusive to certain TV brands or streaming devices, and content is still limited.
+There is also the factor of HDR (high dynamic range), which offers greater color depth and epic contrast, but isn’t supported via every source.
 Still, most sources have opened up considerably since launch, making this a great time to consider going all-in on 4K Ultra HD.

-To save you some hassle, we’ve compiled all current and forthcoming 4K Ultra HD content sources into one place with details on pricing, popular titles, and when to expect more.
+To save you some hassle, we’ve compiled all current and forthcoming major 4K Ultra HD content sources in one place, with details on pricing, popular titles, and when to expect more.

 Ultra HD Blu-ray

 Cost: Ultra HD Blu-ray players run $200 or more; Ultra HD Blu-rays average $14 to $30 per movie.

 Requirements: 4K Ultra HD Blu-ray player, discs, and compatible 4K Ultra HD TV.